Tourist Tax in Ponta Delgada: A Complete Guide for Hosts (2026)

 When Is the Declaration Due?

 The platform sends email alerts and reminders, so you will be notified when a declaration is due.
-Pay attention to these — late declarations can lead to penalties.
+Pay attention to these — non-compliance with the regulation is an administrative offence and can lead to penalties.

 What About Past Months?